kaihuan-huang/Tech-Blog/README.md

 * [Questions](#questions)

 ## Description
-completely from scratch and deploy it to HerokuCMS-style blog site where developers can publish their blog posts and comment on other developers’ posts as well.
-You’ll build this site .
-Your app will follow the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+Tech-O-Pedia is completely built from scratch and deploy it to Heroku, it's a CMS-style blog site where developers can publish their blog posts and comment on other developers’ posts as well.
+Following the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.